TravelXML/AIRBNB-CLONE-SANITY-NEXT-REACT/README.md

-# AIRBNB CLONE using REACT / NEXT / SANITY
+# AIRBNB CLONE Using REACT / NEXT / SANITY

 ![airbnb-clone](https://user-images.githubusercontent.com/8361967/145212233-478dab49-a4d5-49d2-9a0c-f6add21e5f6f.png)

-Airbnb Clone - Create Backend and Frontend  for Airbnb app using React, Next, Sanity.io
+## Airbnb Clone - Create Backend and Frontend for Airbnb App using React, Next, Sanity.io

 # Getting Started

-Let's first Up the Backend with Sanity CMS then we will go to Frotend, to display structured data via Sanity SDK and React HOOK
+Let's first Up the Backend with Sanity CMS then we will go to Frotend, to display structured data's via Sanity SDK and React HOOK

 ### Sanity